 With this RAW type recovery you lose all the advantages of file system based recovery.
 So you will not be able to recover the original file names, directory structure etc..

 So, you look for software that shows you the directory tree as it normally shown in a normal file browser.

 Good file recovery software is able to create a disk image and process it as if it were a hard disk or other storage medium.
 In my opinion this should be a RAW disk image and not a proprietary format that can not be processed by other software.
 A disk image for data recovery purposes is a sector by sector copy of the source.
 It includes all used and unused areas.

 If the software can not create a disk image then it should at least accept a RAW disk image as a source.

 A disk image provides several advantages:

-- Bad sector only are accessed once rather than several times during file system reconstruction.
+- Bad sectors only are accessed once rather than several times during file system reconstruction.
 It is good to access an unstable disk as little as possible.

 - It ‘freezes’ the source from which you need to recover data.
 IOW once you have the image no data is written to it.